lhtin/You-Dont-Know-JS/types & grammar/ch4.md

 # You Don't Know JS: Types & Grammar
 # Chapter 4: Coercion

-Now that we much more fully understand JavaScript's types and values, we turn our attention to a very controversial topic: coercion.
+Now that we much more fully understand JavaScript's types and values, we turn our attention to a very __controversial__(有争议的) topic: coercion.

-As we mentioned in Chapter 1, the debates over whether coercion is a useful feature or a flaw in the design of the language (or somewhere in between!) have raged since day one.
-If you've read other popular books on JS, you know that the overwhelmingly prevalent *message* out there is that coercion is magical, evil, confusing, and just downright a bad idea.
+As we mentioned in Chapter 1, the debates over whether coercion is a useful feature or a __flaw__(mistake) in the design of the language (or somewhere in between!) have __raged__(争论) since day one.
+If you've read other popular books on JS, you know that the overwhelmingly __prevalent__(common) *message* out there is that coercion is magical, evil, confusing, and just downright a bad idea.

 In the same overall spirit of this book series, rather than running away from coercion because everyone else does, or because you get bitten by some quirk, I think you should run toward that which you don't understand and seek to *get it* more fully.

-Our goal is to fully explore the pros and cons (yes, there *are* pros!) of coercion, so that you can make an informed decision on its appropriateness in your program.
+Our goal is to fully explore the __pros and cons__(优点和缺点) (yes, there *are* pros!) of coercion, so that you can make an informed decision on its appropriateness in your program.

 ## Converting Values